2025 Solar Incentives Guide for Casselberry, FL - Tax Credits & Rebates

 EcoWatch's Casselberry, FL Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Talking to the company that installed your system, or any local Casselberry solar installer, can help you understand what incentives you might want to apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
+Speaking with a representative from the company that installed your solar system, or any local Casselberry solar installer, can help you learn what incentives you can apply for.

 Who installs solar panel systems near me?